An MP-DWR method for $h$-adaptive finite element methods: Introduction

-The outline of this paper is as follows: In Section 2, based on the Poisson equation, the idea of goal-orientation and the dual weighted residual method in h-adaptive finite element methods are briefly reviewed.
+The outline of this paper is as follows.
+In Section 2, based on the Poisson equation, the idea of goal-orientation and the dual weighted residual method in $h$-adaptive finite element methods are briefly reviewed.
 In Section 3, we describe a novel DWR implementation based on multiple-precision in detail.
-In Section 4, a number of numerical experiments are implemented, from which the significant improvement on the efficiency of simulations by the MP-DWR method can be successfully observed, compared with traditional implementation of DWR method.
-Furthermore, several remarks are delivered towards the properties and limitation of MP-DWR method, based on our numerical experience.
-Finally, a conclusion is given in Section 5.
+In Section 4, several numerical experiments are implemented, in which the validity and acceleration of the proposed method can be demonstrated.
+Besides that, the capability of the proposed method for solving the eigenvalue problem is also shown.
+In addition, several remarks are delivered about the properties and limitations of the proposed method, based on our numerical experience.
+Finally, we give the conclusion of this paper and future works in Section 5.